authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     ; components other than bimi-version may appear in any order

-### Declination to publish
+### Declination to Publish

-If both the "l" and "a" tags are empty, it is an explicit refusal to participate in BIMI.
-This is critically different than not publishing a BIMI record in the first place.
-For example, this allows a subdomain to decline participation when its organizational domain has default Indicators available.
+If both the "l=" and "a=" tags are empty, it is an explicit refusal to participate in BIMI.
+This is distinct from not publishing a BIMI record.
+For example, an empty BIMI record enables a Domain Owner to decline BIMI participation for a subdomain when its organizational domain has default Indicators available.
 Furthermore, messages sent using a selector that has declined to publish will not show an Indicator while messages with other selectors would display normally.

 An explicit declination to publish looks like: